-They say you have not experienced motherhood, if you have not felt the guilt attached with it.
+They say you have not experienced motherhood if you have not felt the guilt attached to it.
 We Mums are an expert in bashing ourselves down for our perceived shortcomings as a mother.
 If our child is not eating enough, we doubt our cooking skills.
 If the child is not sleeping enough, we doubt our comforting skills and if the child gets hurt by any chance, we kick ourselves for being careless.

 When I read about the Rocking Motherhood Challenge, I was very pleasantly surprised.
 The Rocking Motherhood Challenge began as a way to help moms remember all the things that make us great mothers instead of constantly focusing on the areas where we fall short.
 All the moms I know are totally rocking motherhood, each in their own way.
 Hence, I showed interest in participating in this fabulous blog-chain.

 I was tagged to participate in the Rocking Motherhood Challenge by one of my favorite mom bloggers, Elizabeth Voyles at http://www.worthwritingfor.com/.
 I encourage you to check out her amazing blog about everything, worth writing for.

 And to keep the challenge going, I tag fellow mom bloggers, to post their own 10 ways they are rocking motherhood.

 - Melanie Davis: http://www.afunnythinghappenedtoday.com

 10 ways I am rocking Motherhood

 - I love: I have not known this love, what I feel for my child.
 This love is the closest to divine I have felt.
 This love is so strong, so unconditional and so all-encompassing that it forms the base of my relationship with my daughter.